doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 Knowing the above I see a few potential solutions

-1. If your requirement is to have strong encryption using the keystore and losing the encrypted data is a no-no - targeting L+ (5+) seems like the only choice, using `.setEncryptionRequired()`
+1. If your requirement is to have strong encryption using the keystore and losing the encrypted data is a no-no - targeting L+ (5+) seems like the only choice, using `.setEncryptionRequired()`.
+However be warned that this is no guarentee that it will always work as this seems to still be broken for non-primary user accounts.

 2. If your requirement is to have strong encryption using the keystore and losing the encrypted data is ok - then you can detect the above exceptions mentioned and have some form of re-inititialisation for those cases.
 Target 4.3+.
 Remember to check the device has the required security settings before generating the keyPair.

 3. Look at another way of storing key data, for example generating one from a users input.
 This will not suit all applications of course.
 Target any platform version.

+If you are planning on using the system keystore for Lollipop (5) or below then you need to have a way to recover from the keystore being lost / corrupt.
+This will be easier for some that others but being aware of the issue is a first step!

 I hope that this sheds some light on this slightly confusing behaviour!
 As always, any thoughts / comments welcome.